 When using Automotive Urethane, a regular everyday caulking gun will not work.
 We recommend no less than a 12:1 Thrust Ratio (Commercial/Professional Grade) or above.
 We offer a 26:1 Ratio Gun in our Tools and Supplies Section.

 We recommend starting a few inches down from the top rear corner of the window; that way, you can avoid having a joint from one tube to the next on the top or front of the window.
 If it happens, it will not be a catastrophe; keeping the top and front beads in one continuous bead reduces the risk of a leak.
-With larger Window (Most side OEM fit window) will require a second tube of urethane when one bead end starts the next bead about a 1/2" into the already applied bead (smooth together with a plastic putty knife/wood stick, flat screwdriver, etc...)
-Spraying a liberal amount of glass cleaner onto the tool will help keep the urethane from sticking to the tool and clumping.
+A larger Window (Most side OEM fit window) will require a second tube of urethane when one bead end starts, the next bead about a 1/2" into the already applied bead (smooth together with a plastic putty knife/wood stick, flat screwdriver, etc...)
+Spraying a liberal amount of glass cleaner onto the tool will help keep the urethane from sticking to the device and clumping.

-**TIP - Filling a bucket with 6" to 8" of hot tap water, you can set urethane tubes in the water bucket (sealed side down) this will warm the urethane making it more pliable and easier to use.
+**TIP - Filling a bucket with 6" to 8" of hot tap water, you can set urethane tubes in the water bucket (sealed side down).
+This will warm the urethane making it more pliable and easier to use.

 INSTALLING WINDOW TO URETHANE:

-Once the window is in the desired location using window securing tape, tape each corner with 3-4 strips to keep the glass in place.
-If you plan to drive the van within the first 24hrs, you can also tape the edge all around to keep urethane beads clean from contaminants while traveling.
+Once the window is in the desired location, using window securing tape, tape each corner with 3-4 strips to keep the glass in place.
+If you plan to drive the Van within the first 24hrs, you can also tape the edge all around to keep urethane beads clean from contaminants while traveling.